Depth, Breadth, & Integration of Learning

-UCORE-designated courses advance Depth, Breadth, & Integration of Learning as appropriate to the designator, with a minimum of six credit hours in UCORE-designated courses that include instruction and/or engagement with Integrative Learning (see UCORE’s Curriculum webpages for more information).
-The required first-year experience course [ROOT] and senior capstone experience course [CAPS] are required to advance Integrative Learning, specifically.
+UCORE-designated courses advance Depth, Breadth, & Integration of Learning as appropriate to the designator, with a minimum of six credit hours in UCORE-designated courses that include instruction and/or engagement with Integrative Learning and a minimum of 19 credit hours in UCORE-designated courses that include instruction and/or engagement with Breadth of Learning (see the UCORE Curriculum Map (PDF) and UCORE Curriculum webpages for more information).
+At the first-year level, the first-year experience course [ROOT] is required to advance Integrative Learning.
+At the senior-level, the senior capstone experience course [CAPS] is required to advance Integrative Learning.
+Students also complete ways of knowing requirements, which advance Breadth of Learning, during the UCORE curriculum.

 - Through broad study in the sciences and mathematics, social sciences, humanities, history, languages, and the arts.